-Recently, however, further support for homeopathic medicine has come from a most unlikely direction: the field of toxicology, or the action of poisons.
+Recently, however, further support for homeopathic remedies has come from a most unlikely direction: the field of toxicology, or the action of poisons.
 Beginning in 1960, data began to accumulate illustrating that poisonous substances were having two effects on living organisms.
-At high doses they inhibited metabolism and ultimately caused death, as was well known, but at low doses they exerted a stimulating effect, a response totally unexpected and not explainable by current medical science.
+At high doses, they inhibited metabolism and ultimately caused death, as was well known, but at low doses, they exerted a stimulating effect, a response totally unexpected and not explainable by current medical science.
 Toxicologists turned to examine the new phenomenon of hormesis, the name given to the stimulatory effect of low levels of usually poisonous substances.

-This idea has radical implications for our health as it means that not only do we have to question the water that we drink and the food we eat but also our environment which is saturated with man made vibrations from electronic devices, chemicals, toxins and artificial substances that we use in our every day lives.
-What damage are they in fact doing to our health?
+This idea has radical implications for our health as it means that not only do we have to question the water that we drink and the food we eat but also our environment which is saturated with man-made vibrations from electronic devices, chemicals, toxins and artificial substances that we use in our everyday lives.
+What damage is they in fact doing to our health?

 It is clear that a diseased individual whose regulatory system has become broken down or blocked produces symptoms – the body’s indication of impaired function.
 Homeopaths have long believed that these symptoms are the language exhibited by an inner intelligence within the body which is asking for help to reach homeostasis or balance.